 According to the Census, 1,020 professional sportspeople worked in New Zealand in 2018.

 Professional sportspeople typically have short careers

 A professional sportsperson's career can be quite short due to the physically demanding nature of the role.
-For example, the average career in rugby lasts about five years due to the physical nature of the sport.
+For example, the average career in rugby lasts about five years.
 Careers in less physically intensive sports, such as golf and horse racing, usually last longer.

 Types of employers varied

 - employed by professional sports teams or leagues

 - self-employed, and earn a living from a combination of competition prize money, scholarships and sponsorship or advertising.

 Sports that employ significant numbers of professional sportspeople in teams or leagues include: